GaryLouisStewart/ckad-google-cloud/README.md

 https://github.com/gruntwork-io/terraform-google-network

+The two most important variables are the `credentials-file` and the `project` make sure these are filled in I have excluded them from the vars/ckad-infra file on purpose as they include personal information.
+You should also make sure the `region` variable matches the default region on your gcloud project.

 run terraform commands with the following instructions:
 - requires python 3, make sure you have it installed
 - browse to the scripts folder